Panic of 1893: Silver

 The Free Silver movement arose from a synergy of farming and mining interests.
 Farmers sought to invigorate the economy and thereby end deflation, which was forcing them to repay loans with increasingly expensive dollars.
 Mining interests sought the right to turn silver directly into money without a central minting institution.
-The Sherman Silver Purchase Act of 1890, while falling short of the Free Silver movement's goals, required the U.S. government to buy millions of ounces of silver above what was required by the 1878 Bland–Allison Act (driving up the price of silver and pleasing silver miners).
+The Sherman Silver Purchase Act of 1890, while falling short of the goals of the Free Silver movement, required the U.S. government to buy millions of ounces of silver above what was required by the 1878 Bland–Allison Act (driving up the price of silver and pleasing silver miners).
 People attempted to redeem silver notes for gold.
-Ultimately, the statutory limit for the minimum amount of gold in federal reserves was reached and U.S. notes could no longer be redeemed for gold.
+Ultimately, the statutory limit for the minimum amount of gold in federal reserves was reached, and U.S. notes could no longer be redeemed for gold.
 Investments during the time of the panic were heavily financed through bond issues with high-interest payments.
 Rumors regarding financial distress at the National Cordage Company (NCC), then the most actively traded stock, caused its lenders to call in their loans immediately, and the company went into bankruptcy receivership as a result.
 The company, a rope manufacturer, had tried to corner the market for imported hemp.
 As demand for silver and silver notes fell, the price and value of silver dropped.
 Holders worried about a loss of face value of bonds, and many became worthless.

-A series of bank failures followed, and the Northern Pacific Railway, the Union Pacific Railroad and the Atchison, Topeka & Santa Fe Railroad failed.
+A series of bank failures followed, and the Northern Pacific Railway, the Union Pacific Railroad, and the Atchison, Topeka & Santa Fe Railroad failed.
 This was followed by the bankruptcy of many other companies; in total over 15,000 companies and 500 banks, many of them in the West, failed.
 According to high estimates, about 17%–19% of the workforce was unemployed at the panic's peak.
-The huge spike in unemployment, combined with the loss of life savings kept in failed banks, meant that a once-secure middle-class could not meet their mortgage obligations.
+The huge spike in unemployment, combined with the loss of life savings kept in failed banks, meant that a once-secure middle class could not meet their mortgage obligations.
 Many walked away from recently built homes as a result.